binipringle/intro-to-dh/_readings/1-shortguide.md

 - Attribution
 ---

-Digital Humanities refers to new modes of scholarship and institutional units for collaborative scholarly activity at the intersection of computing or digital technologies and the disciplines of the humanities.
-Because the field is constantly growing and changing, a good place to look for a definition is [Wikipedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), where the entry is most regularly updated and maintained.
-For students who do not have internet access, we provide the first two sections of the Wikipedia entry here:
+When I'm asked what digital humanities are, I often say that they employ digital technologies to do humanities work and humanistic methods to query and analyze digital technologies.
+Because the field of digital humanities is constantly growing and changing, a good place to look for a definition is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), as it is regularly updated and maintained.
+For readers without internet access, the first two sections of the Wikipedia entry are published here:

 # Digital Humanities